LpCodes/pycryptobox/README.md

 # pyCryptobox

-pyCryptobox is a package in Python that offers a straightforward approach to safeguard your confidential data by encrypting and decrypting files and directories using the AES encryption algorithm.
+pyCryptoBox is a Python package that allows you to encrypt and decrypt files and folders using the Fernet symmetric encryption algorithm.

 ## Installation